-When it comes to shingle warranties, I can’t think of a product or material used in home construction and renovation with a wider range of warranty coverage and unless you are a lawyer, you’d have a hard time read all the warranty information on shingles and how it effects you as the home owner.
+When it comes to shingle warranties, I can’t think of a product or material used in home construction and renovation with a wider range of warranty coverage and unless you are a lawyer, you’d have a hard time reading all the warranty information on shingles and how it affects you as the homeowner.

 The Difference Between Craftsmanship Warranty and the Shingle Warranty

 First off, it’s important to decipher between the warranty offered by the company that installs the shingles and the company that makes the shingles as there is a big difference.
 For example, a GAF shingle comes with a 40 limited warranty, but if the company that installs that shingle for you does it incorrectly, then the company who makes the shingle won’t cover the problem because it’s not the shingle’s fault.
 Most companies in Edmonton offer a 2 or 5-year craftsmanship warranty ( Rapid Roofing offers a 10-year Bumper to Bumper warranty so to speak).

 Now that we have the issue of Craftsmanship Warranties and Shingle Warranties defined, let’s now discuss the actual warranty on shingles.

 In the last decade, most shingles have gone from the traditional 3 tab asphalt shingle to a two-layer fiberglass insert construction, which has dramatically improved their ability to withstand the elements.
 For example, the GAF Timberline shingle offers a 50-year non-prorated warranty when installed by a Certified Installer.